microsoft/code-with-engineering-playbook/ml-fundamentals/ml-model-checklist.md

 # ML model production checklist

-The purpose of this check list is to make sure that:
+The purpose of this checklist is to make sure that:

 - The team assessed if the model is ready for production before moving to the scoring process
 - The team has prepared a production plan for the model